PHILOSOPHICAL COLLOQUIUM

 Sexuality is an existential dimension of the human form of being in the world.
 We premise our philosophical investigations on the experience of the ongoing violation of this anthropological fact.
 The social norms and ideals, which govern us in our intimate interactions alone or with others, are inscribed in our bodies.
 They express a heteronormative, misogynist, and racist paradigm.

 With the discursive format of the “Philosophical Colloquium ”, we like to address key aspects of a progressive concept of sexuality.
 What are the groundworks of a philosophy of sexuality that does justice to the plurality of our sexual, somatic and spiritual expressivity?
+We are convinced that, subversively understood, the erotic is “source of power and knowledge” (Audre Lorde).
+Taking this claim as a starting point, we aim at a conceptual framework for an emancipated sex-positive culture.
+We believe there is a lot of conceptual work to be done to reach emancipation, given the intersectional and trans-temporal consistency of the binary, anti-pluralistic paradigm.

 Analytical background and discursive connections